Before you can submit your thesis, it must be prepared in accordance with the following guidelines.

 You are permitted to use professional editors and proofreaders to help finalise your thesis for submission.
 Before you employ an editor or proofreader, you should speak with your supervisor and make sure you understand the expectations outlined in the Guidelines for Thesis Editing.

 Please note that editing and proofreading services are generally performed in the later stages of thesis preparation, and should not be confused with ongoing writing support.
-For further information about writing support services contact the Graduate Research Centre or see supporting student research.
+For further information about writing support services contact the Office for Researcher Training, Quality and Integrity or see supporting student research.

 Thesis editing costs

 Students are responsible for any costs associated with external editing or proofreading services.

 Finding a thesis editor